fcrozatier/choco-ui/src/docs/guides/getting-started/+getting-started.md

 The preprocessor expands the `use:choco` shorthand syntax.
 [Learn more](/guides/preprocessor)

 3. (Recommended).
-To copy the component, headless and mixin files from `chocobytes` to your own project, run:
+To copy the component, headless and mixin files to your own project, run:

 <Highlighter file="./copy.sh" />